scverse/anndata/docs/concatenation.rst

     b-3       b
     b-4       b

-Here, a column (with the name specified by `label`) was added to the result.
+Here, a categorical column (with the name specified by `label`) was added to the result.
 As an alternative to passing a `Mapping`, you can also specify dataset names with the `keys` argument.

 In some cases, your objects may share names along the axes being concatenated.